 Complete/Maintaining

 Southwestern completed a biannual salary study in Summer 2023 and work is ongoing to achieve faculty salaries consistent with the study’s findings.
 Salary adjustments are ongoing as budgets permit.
 In the 2023-2024 fiscal year, faculty starting salaries were increased for each rank.
+A new performance evaluation, STEER, has also been implemented to ensure equal practices across the University for merit raises.

 - 3.7Maintain a strong student-to-faculty ratio by continuing to hire faculty as student enrollment and retention grow